-Students must pay all outstanding balances and/or be current on their payment plan before being eligible to re-enroll or receive transcripts.
+According to the Financial Responsibility Agreement, students must pay all outstanding balances and/or be current on their payment plan before being eligible to re-enroll or receive transcripts.
 Please ensure that you meet the payment date deadlines to keep your student account in good standing to avoid having a hold placed on the account.
 Learn more about Fall & Spring semester or Summer semester payments.

 All students are obligated to pay promptly all charges owed on their account, including payment plan fees, collection agency referral-fees, and other reasonable collection costs to collect unpaid balances.

 UCM accepts in-person payments up to 30 minutes prior to close, in the Student Financial Services Office, Ward Edwards, Suite 1100 of: